 Julie-Anne Pickles, who has had M.E. for the past seven years has experienced a serious deterioration in her condition as a consequence of wrong diagnosis and ineffective medical response.
 She is now 90 per cent bedbound and has been diagnosed with depression, diabetes and Angina.

-She told me "Cardiology phoned me with an appointment the other day and they told me to wear trainers because they want me running on a treadmill while on an ECG!
+"Cardiology phoned me with an appointment the other day and they told me to wear trainers because they want me running on a treadmill while on an ECG!
 I said: 'You do know I have M.E.'
 They said they did but not to worry as I won't be running for more than five minutes!
 Running?
 I crawled on my hands and knees to the loo this morning!"

 This idea among some of the medical professional that enforced exercise will help the condition of a M.E. belongs to a darker time in our history.
 A period when we thought that autistic children were a result of being born to cold and detached women or 'refrigerator mums' as they were heinously and immorally labelled.